• Skip to primary navigation

 • Brioche buns

 Jumbo Lump is by far the best for crab cakes but can be quite pricey, so if you have a budget, lump crab meat is also a fair choice.
+We use both crab products interchangeably in other crab-related recipes like stuffed shrimp and crab dip — both work great.
 Pass on minced-style crab products, such as "backfin," "special," and "claw meat" that are often found in aluminum cans.
-They do have their time to shine, like in our crab dip, but that's not today.

 Prep Crab Cake Filling | Combine all of the crab cake ingredients in a large bowl.
 Gently fold the mix together, especially if you're using jumbo lump crab for your crab cake sandwiches.
 You don't want to break up the crab too much!